jngo102/NineSols.QoL/ReadMe.md

 When the game is closed with this mod active, it will create a settings file located at `%APPDATA%/../LocalLow/RedCandleGames/NineSols/QoL/settings.json`.
 Here you can configure the mod.
 Here are brief descriptions of each setting available for configuration:
 1. SkipLogo: *Whether to skip the intro logo scene when launching the game.*
-2. AutoSaveSlotId: *The ID of the save slot to automatically load on game startup.*
+2. AutoSaveSlotId: *The ID of the save slot to automatically load on game startup.
+Values range from 0 to 3, inclusively.*
 3. SkippableCutscenes: *Whether to have optionally skippable cutscenes.*